allphat/gifs/README.md

 just launch gif.sh

-Currently no arguments can be passed a gif is dislayed via mplayer in fullscreen from 1 ti 10 minutes
+a gif is disPlayed via mplayer in fullscreen every 1 to 10 minutes